 With Pick Your Due Date, customers can choose the date they want their Duke Energy bill to be due each month.
 Pick Your Due Date can give customers even more control over their energy bills.
 Learn more.

-Energy use can spike during the summer and winter since air conditioning and heating are the biggest energy users in your home.
-Customers can easily track and adjust their usage when temperatures are most extreme.
+Energy use can spike during the winter since heating is one of the biggest energy users in your home.
+Customers can easily track and adjust their usage when temperatures are highest.

 - Smart meters provide customers with daily and hourly usage information to help them better understand their energy use and take steps to save energy and money.
 Video here.